 Differentiate your brand to stand out

-Bringing together her extensive training, experience and passion in both psychology and branding, Dr Lisa Orban founded Golden Notebook.
-A clinical psychologist, Lisa trained and practised in New York City for eleven years before relocating to London.
+Bringing together her extensive training, experience, and passion in both psychology and branding, Dr. Lisa Orban founded Golden Notebook.
+A clinical psychologist, Lisa trained and practiced in New York City for eleven years before relocating to London.
 Lisa helps clients make a name for themselves by discovering their distinct and authentic personal brand.
 She takes a unique approach to personal branding that combines psychological assessment and theory with branding strategies to create for powerful and enduring individual change and personal impact.

 By Lisa Orban of www.goldennotebook.co.uk